Political positions of Hillary Clinton: LGBT rights

-On March 13, 2007, Clinton cosponsored the Early Treatment for HIV Act of 2007.
-On April 12, 2007, Clinton cosponsored the Matthew Shepard Local Law Enforcement Hate Crimes Prevention Act of 2007.
-On April 17, 2007, Clinton cosponsored the Tax Equity for Domestic Partner and Health Plan Beneficiaries Act.
+In March 2007, Clinton cosponsored the Early Treatment for HIV Act of 2007.
+In April, Clinton cosponsored the Matthew Shepard Local Law Enforcement Hate Crimes Prevention Act of 2007 and the Tax Equity for Domestic Partner and Health Plan Beneficiaries Act.
 On a May 2007 Human Rights Campaign questionnaire, Clinton stated she supported repealing the provision of Defense of Marriage Act that may prohibited the federal government from providing benefits to people in states that recognize same sex marriage.
-On July 16, 2008, Clinton voted in favor of the Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008.
-On September 27, 2007, Clinton voted in favor of S.Amdt.
+In July 2008, Clinton voted in favor of the Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008.
+In September 2007, Clinton voted in favor of S.Amdt.
 3035, which amend the National Defense Authorization Act for Fiscal Year 2008.
-On October 1, 2007, Clinton voted in favor of the National Defense Authorization Act for Fiscal Year 2008.
-On October 27, 2007, Clinton voted against George W. Bush's nomination of Leslie Southwick as a federal judge to the United States Court of Appeals for the Fifth Circuit.
-Clinton received a score of 95% on the Human Rights Campaign 110th Congress scorecard.
+On October 12007, Clinton voted in favor of the National Defense Authorization Act for Fiscal Year 2008, and against Bush's nomination of Leslie Southwick as a federal judge to the United States Court of Appeals for the Fifth Circuit.
+She received a score of 95% on the Human Rights Campaign 110th Congress scorecard.